zlockewtg/RLinf/README.md

 ## What's NEW!
 - [2025/08] RLinf is open-sourced.
 The formal v0.1 will be released soon.
-The paper [RLinf: Flexible and Efficient Large-scale Reinforcement Learning via Macro-to-Micro Flow Transformation]() will also be released accordingly.
+- [2025/09] The paper [RLinf: Flexible and Efficient Large-scale Reinforcement Learning via Macro-to-Micro Flow Transformation](https://arxiv.org/abs/2509.15965) is released.

 ## Key Features